Historia Mundum

 A portrait of Oliver Cromwell.
 Public domain painting by Samuel Cooper.

-Following the military victory, the Independent Puritans then turned to building a new government, above the ashes of the monarchy.
-Under the authority of Colonel Thomas Pride, they conducted a purge in the Parliament, expelling all politicians that rejected bringing Charles I to justice.
-Those who survived the purge formed the Rump Parliament — one that was entirely favorable to the provisional government.
-Cromwell himself oversaw the conviction of the King for high treason and commanded his execution by beheading.
-Finally, when all opposition was stifled and the old monarch was long gone, Cromwell then instituted the Commonwealth of England: an oligarchic republic.
+After the military victory, the Independent Puritans turned to building a new government on the ruins of the monarchy.
+Under the authority of Colonel Thomas Pride, they conducted a purge in Parliament, expelling politicians who rejected bringing Charles I to justice.
+Those who survived the purge formed the Rump Parliament, which fully supported the provisional government.
+Cromwell oversaw the King’s conviction for high treason and ordered his execution by beheading.
+Once opposition had been silenced, Cromwell instituted the Commonwealth of England as an oligarchic republic.

 Commonwealth of England (1649-1660)

-The Commonwealth of England was born as an oligarchic republic, for it was controlled by a handful of elites.
-However, this changed in 1653, a few years after Oliver Cromwell rose to power.
-Cromwell mobilized the Army and disbanded the Barebone’s Parliament — the successor to the Rump Parliament and an attempt to stabilize the English political establishment.
-He was appointed Lord Protector and became a dictator in practice, because his office was for life and hereditary.
+The Commonwealth of England began as an oligarchic republic controlled by a handful of elites.
+This changed in 1653, a few years after Oliver Cromwell rose to power.
+Cromwell mobilized the Army and disbanded Barebone’s Parliament, the successor to the Rump Parliament and an attempt to stabilize the English political establishment.
+After being appointed Lord Protector, Cromwell became a dictator in practice because his office was held for life and made hereditary.

 Cromwell’s government acted violently against all opponents: